-Second, there is the pathway leading to the helical double-chain architecture in Helicosalpa spp.
+Second, there is the hypothesized pathway leading to the helical double-chain architecture in Helicosalpa spp.
 (Fig. 2D).
-These transversally budded double chains undergo stolon torsion into a solenoid shape (Fig. 3G), and zooid become angled relative to their chiral pair to accommodate this conformation.
-Finally, there is the pathway leading to streamlined chains through the alignment of zooid orientations to the axis of the stolon during development.
-These start with the partial dorsoventral rotation of zooids into the oblique architecture (Fig. 3B), which is the final form for species like Thetys vagina and Thalia spp.
-(Fig. 2E), with zooid-stolon angles of 50-60°.
-The movement direction of these colonies is closely aligned (but not perfectly parallel) with the stolon axis.
-This torsion goes a step further toward near-complete alignment (15-30°) of the oral-aboral axis of the zooids to the axis of the stolon in linear architecture, found in taxa such as Ihlea, Iasis, Metcalfina, and Salpa.
-In the species Soestia zonaria (Pallas, 1774), we find the most extreme version of this architecture, with zooid-stolon angles close to 0° (Fig. 2F).
-The final transformation stage in this pathway is the bipinnate architecture found in Brooksia spp. and Ritteriella spp., where in addition to the linear dorsoventral alignment of zooids to the stolon, there is a mirror-symmetry outward lateral flare of the aboral ends of zooids in the plane normal to the oral-aboral-normal; and a rotation of zooids where the ventral (and dorsal) sides of every zooid are all facing the same side (Fig. 2G).
-This pathway has been challenging to observe empirically because Ritteriella does not undergo transformation past the oblique stage in colonies retained by the oozooid (Fig. 3D), and in Brooksia the transformation occurs at a very small scale in the most proximal and underdeveloped end of the budding colony.
-It is possible that the order of developmental transitions that lead to the bipinnate morphology differs from the one hypothesized here (Fig. 6), though it always occurs during or after the process of dorsoventral zooid stolon rotation that produces oblique and linear chains.
+While we did collect and examine adult colonies of H. virgula and H. younti, we did not encounter any Helicosalpa oozooids with developing colonies in which to observe the developmental transition.
+However, we could observe their development in a photograph by David Wrobel (Fig. 3G).
+Like the other salps we observed, these double chains are budded in a transversal arrangement, but subsequently undergo stolon torsion into a solenoid shape (Fig. 3G), where zooids become angled relative to their chiral pair to accommodate this conformation.
+Then there is the hypothesized pathway leading to streamlined linear chains through the alignment of zooid orientations to the axis of the stolon during development.
+We observed the development of linear chains (in I. cylindrica, I. punctata, S. fusiformis and S. maxima) and noticed they start with a partial dorsoventral rotation of zooids at an angle within the range of oblique terminal architectures (Fig. 3B), which is the final form for species like Thetys vagina (as mentioned in Madin 1990) and Thalia spp. (at least in T.longicauda and T. cicar examined in this study, see Fig. 2E), with zooid-stolon angles between 50-60°.
+Therefore, we hypothesize that the swimming direction of these oblique colonies is closely aligned (but not perfectly parallel) with the stolon axis.
+In subsequent stages of the development of linear colonies, we observed this dorsoventral torsion going further toward near-complete alignment (15-30°) of the oral-aboral axis of the zooids to the axis of the stolon.
+We observed a terminal linear architecture in Ihlea punctata, Iasis cylindrica, Metcalfina hexagona, Soestia zonaria (Pallas, 1774), and several Salpa species.
+In the species S. zonaria, we find the most extreme version of this architecture, with zooid-stolon angles close to 0° (Fig. 2F).
+Finally, based on similarities between the zooid orientations between bipinnate and linear terminal architectures, we hypothesize that the bipinnate architecture (which we observed in Brooksia rostrata, Ritteriella amboinensis, and Ritteriella retracta) represents a derived transformation stage in the linear pathway.
+We observed that both linear and bipinnate architectures share the linear dorsoventral alignment of zooids to the stolon.
+However, adult colonies in the species we observed having the bipinnate architecture additionally displayed a symmetrical outward lateral flare of the aboral ends of zooids in the oral-aboral-normal plane and an autorotation of zooids where the ventral (and dorsal) sides of every zooid are all facing the same side of the colony (Fig. 2G).
+The developmental transitions in bipinnate species was challenging to observe empirically because Ritteriella does not undergo transformation past the oblique stage in colonies retained by the oozooid (Fig. 3D), and in Brooksia the transformation occurs at a very small scale in the most proximal and underdeveloped end of the budding colony.
+It is possible that the order of developmental transitions that lead to the bipinnate morphology differs from the one hypothesized in Figure 6.
+However, our observations on developing Ritteriella colonies indicate that these transformations occur during or after the process of dorsoventral zooid stolon rotation that produces the oblique intermediate form.